ScottSauers/fast_eigen/README.md

 ## Input Specifications

 The eigensolver operates on a specialized class of matrices derived from graph theory.
 These matrices must be symmetric Laplacian matrices that originate from undirected, locally connected graphs.
-The system processes matrices of dimension N×N, where the bandwidth parameter b defines the count of non-zero diagonals above the main diagonal.
+The system processes matrices of dimension N×N. The matrix bandwidth (count of non-zero diagonals above the main diagonal) is determined dynamically from the input matrix structure, allowing the system to handle varying bandwidths without predefined limits.

 Key matrix properties:
 - Matrix entries must be integer-valued